Aiyetoro Town

 Aiyetoro Town is a 2019 Nigerian comedy series.
 A spin-off of Jenifa's Diary, it centers on Jenifa's hometown and it's dwellers.
 The first season is a collaboration between FAAN (formerly SceneOne Productions) and YouTube.
-Critics have described it as stupidly funny with heavy use of rural stereotypes, though it is considered a great addition to the beloved franchise.

 The series marked the return of Ireti Osayemi's character, Shakky, from the original films and Jenifa's old arch-enemy, to the franchise since The Return of Jenifa, with several Jenifa's Diary cast making special appearances.

 Premise

 Aiyetoro Town explores the journey of development, cultural preservation, and the clash between modernity and tradition in a rural Nigerian setting.